 Amacayacu National Natural Park is a national protected area of Colombia, situated along the Amazon River in the south of the country, in the Amazonas Department.
 It is the country's only protected area that conserves the flooded forests of the Amazon River.

-Sometimes referred to as Amazônia, the Amazon Rainforest is a natural region and biome in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries.
-Nine countries have some parts of the Amazon region within their borders.
+The Amazon Rainforest is a biogeographical region in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries in northern South America.
+Sometimes called Amazônia, nine countries have some parts of the Amazon region within their borders.

 Anavilhanas National Park protects the environment of the Anavilhanas Archipelago in the Rio Negro, one of the largest in the world.
-Anavilhanas, the world’s second-largest fluvial archipelago is part of the Central Amazon Conservation Complex, the largest protected area in the Amazon Basin.
+Anavilhanas, the world’s second-largest fluvial archipelago, is part of the Central Amazon Conservation Complex, the largest protected area in the Amazon Basin.

-One of the first protected areas to be established in Bolivia, the Beni Biosphere Reserve is located at the convergence of three biogeographical zones: the Amazon, the Chaco and the Cerrado.
+One of the first protected areas to be established in Bolivia, the Beni Biosphere Reserve is located at the convergence of three biogeographical zones: the Amazon, the Chaco, and the Cerrado.
 The reserve is home to important indigenous Amazonian groups.

 The Beni River flows north through Bolivia after rising in the Andean slopes of the Cordillera Real.
 The Mamoré River is formed by numerous headwaters that drain the Llanos de Moxos.
-The two rivers join to form the Madeira River on the border with Brazil.
+The two rivers form the Madeira River on the border with Brazil.

 The Bosques de Neblina - Selva Central Biosphere Reserve is located in the Amazon basin of central Peru, in a transition zone between the eastern slopes of the Andes and the Amazon.
 Harboring four emblematic Peruvian ecosystems, it is home to a high biological and cultural diversity level.